requiem958/Turing_Machine/CONTENTS.md

     - any symbols OUT of a list of symbols

+src/

-Each module contains a demo function called `demo()`
+Each module containts a demo function called `demo()` (sometimes it is defined in a Demo module)

 - `main.ml` : calls the demo functions of each interesting module

 - `Symbol.ml` : Symbols of the alphabet used by Turing Machines

-- FIXME `Alpahbet.ml` : defines the set of symbols used by a Turing Machines:  baton, binary, full. and the conversion into vectors of bits for Turing Machines that operate on binary alphabet.
+- FIXME `Alphabet.ml` : defines the set of symbols used by a Turing Machines:  baton, binary, full and the conversion of symboles into vectors of bits for Turing Machines that operate on binary alphabet.

 - `State.ml` : Representation of the states of a Turing Machine

-- FIXME `Band.ml` : representation of Bands of Turing Machines
+- FIXME `Band.ml` : Representation of Bands of Turing Machines

      The alphabet is needed for translation into a binary representation of the symbols.
      The alphabet is associated with the band (instead of being associated with the TM) for two reasons:

      1. outside the execution of a TM on the band, we would not know the alphabet and we would not be able to perform translation
      2. we will apply several TM in sequence on the band so they should agree and exchange the alphabet: that's complicated...
-       3. Some of these TM can be generic, meaning that their instanciations depends on the alphabet Thus, it seems more convenient that the band sets the alphabet at creation.
+     3. Some of these TM can be generic, meaning that their instanciations depends on the alphabet

+     Thus, it seems more convenient that the band sets the alphabet at creation.

     FIXME 2019 : Translation to binary : TODO in module Emulator.ml using module Binary

-- `Action.ml` : basic actions of a Turing Machine
+- `Action.ml` : Basic actions of a Turing Machine

 - `Transition.ml` :  Transitions of Turing Machines

-- `Turing_Machine.ml` : definition of Turing Machines
+- `Turing_Machine.ml` : Representation of Turing Machines

 - `Execution.ml` : I'M HERE

-- FIXME `Emulator.ml` : provides means to write Emulators, ie. just-in-time compilers which can simulate the action of a TM operating on an alphabet ALPHA by a Turing Machine operating on bit-vectors encoding the symbols of ALPHA.
+- FIXME `Emulator.ml` : provides means to write Emulators, ie. just-in-time compilers that can, for instance,
+    - simulate the action of a TM operating on an alphabet \Sigma by a Turing Machine operating on bit-vectors encoding the symbols of \Sigma.

 ? simulator/

-Analyse du cycle de vie d’un smartphone sur 2 et 5 ans

 Turing_Machines/